generativists/ThirdWay/README.md

 Again, if the models are inherently complex, code must be verified to ensure you know why something happens.

-**As a rule, ThirdWay assumes **a model without good code coverage incorrect and bug-ridden.
+**As a rule, ThirdWay assumes a model without good code coverage incorrect and bug-ridden**.

 ### Speed is a Subordinate Concern